Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 Where it falls short:

-- Pipeline-management features are less deep than Pipedrive — if you run a 5-stage B2B sales cycle with weighted forecasting and multi-currency deals, Capsule’s pipeline view feels lighter
+- Pipeline-management features are less deep than Pipedrive.
+If you run a 5-stage B2B sales cycle with weighted forecasting and multi-currency deals, Capsule’s pipeline view feels lighter

 - Smaller third-party-integration ecosystem (Zapier connects fine; fewer “native” integrations than HubSpot)

-- AI features locked behind Growth tier (£36/user/mo)
+- AI features locked behind the Capsule Growth tier (£36/user/mo)

-Pipedrive — the deeper-pipeline option
+Pipedrive, the deeper-pipeline option

 Pricing: Essential $14/user/month (3k contacts).
 Advanced $34/user/month (10k contacts).
 Professional $49/user/month.
 Power $64/user/month.
 Enterprise $99/user/month.
-(USD pricing — adjust for FX.)
+(USD pricing, adjust for FX.)

 When to choose it:

-- Your sales cycle is genuinely pipeline-heavy — multiple stages with explicit conversion rates per stage, weighted forecasting, multi-currency
+- Your sales cycle is genuinely pipeline-heavy: multiple stages with explicit conversion rates per stage, weighted forecasting, multi-currency

 - You already have Pipedrive workflows your team is used to